intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 and future protocol participants to interoperate.

 Accidentally excluding unexpected participants is not usually a good outcome.
-When developing and deploying changes it is best to first understand the extent to which the change affects existing deployments.
+When developing and deploying changes, it is best to first understand the extent to which the change affects existing deployments.
 This ensures that any exclusion that occurs is intentional.